ericandrewlewis/saml-20-single-sign-on/readme.txt

 This is not currently possible.
 You should make sure that all necessary administrators have SSO-ready user accounts before enabling the plugin.

 == Changelog ==

+= 0.8.9 =
+* Status check lets you know when everything appears to be configured correctly.
+* Fixed an issue that prevented users from logging out if a Single Logout service was not specified.
+* Fixed an issue that caused SP settings to get out of sync when importing IdP settings from metadata.

+= 0.8.8 =
+* IdP info can now be automatically loaded from a metadata URL.
+* Signing certificate can be automatically generated if you don't know how (or don't want to do it yourself).
+The generated certificate can be downloaded so you can share it with your IdP.

 = 0.8.7 =
 * Uploading a certificate and private key is now optional, which makes IdP-initiated testing much simpler.